nirajp82/AmazonAuroraPostgreSQL/08_ClusterConfiMgmt_Extn/01_ClusterDB_ParamGroups.md

 * **Backup the cluster** before applying changes
 * Avoid invalid formulas to prevent **instability or performance degradation**
 ---
-Perfect!
-Here’s a **diagram and explanation** you can include in your README to visualize **Aurora parameter groups and formula evaluation**.
-I’ll also describe it so you can refer to it easily.

----

 ## Parameter Group Diagram

 ```